The ESRS Skinny: What the European Sustainability Reporting Standards ...

 If you’re new to financial statement audits, you probably don’t have an internal audit role or audit committee yet.
 And even if you do, partnering with an external accounting advisor can still be extremely beneficial.
 They know the right questions to ask the auditor and can also assist in providing answers.
 They can also act on your company's behalf and with your interests in mind which, needless to say, can feel like manna from heaven in certain situations.

-Ultimately, these tips and considerations can serve as a basic financial audit checklist to help you prepare.
-Even better, our team at Embark has helped guide companies of all shapes in sizes through even the trickiest and complex audits.
+Our team has helped guide companies of all shapes in sizes through even the trickiest and complex audits.
 So if you're facing your first financial statement audit and starting to sweat the details, we’re just a short contact form away.